RedHat-UX/red-hat-design-system/elements/rh-spinner/docs/20-guidelines.md

 The spinner is used to show that a page or section is loading after a user takes action.
 A spinner should be used when:

 - loading is expected to take fewer than ten seconds or
-- the structure or amount of content that’s loading is unknown
+- the structure or amount of content that’s loading is unknown.

 ### Adding a text label